 30 Inch (0.76m) AutoScope

-All of the old electronics from the 30 inch Autoscope have been scraped and since the high output servo motors are working, a new controller by Sidereal Technology was chosen for low cost and a robust design.
+All of the old electronics from the 30 inch Autoscope have been replaced with a Sidereal Technology telescope controller and servo motors.
 We want to thank Dan Gray of Sidereal Technology for his help in acquiring the latest version of the new telescope control system.
-In addition, new encoders have been purchased from U.S. Digital for this telescope as well as the installation of three primary mirror cooling fans.

 Back to the Observatory Directory Page